ZhgChg.Li

 # sudo xcode-select -s "/Applications/Xcode_${XCODE_VERSION}.app/Contents/Developer"

-# Read the specified Ruby version for the project
+# Read project specified Ruby version

 - name: Read .ruby-version